michaelhue/craft-breakpoint/README.md

 1. Go to the **Entries** page in the Control Panel and click on an entry to open the edit page.
 2. Open Live Preview and click on the device button (![Button](src/web/assets/livepreview/src/img/devices.svg)) in the top left area of the window.
-3. Use the device toolbar to test your entry layout.
+3. Use the device toolbar to test your responsive design.
 4. When your are done testing click the device button again to restore the default Live Preview.

 ### Customization